mdidomizio/gitTest/readme.md

 sending again a committ to the repository with the shorthand

-What command should you use to check the repository’s history? on github I check the list of commitments
+What command should you use to check the repository’s history? on github I check the list of commitments, on git/terminal I use git log